IBM-Cloud/ansible-collection-ibm/docs/ibm_is_bare_metal_servers_info.rst

     The vpc name this bare metal server is in

-  vpc_crn (False, str, None)
+  network_interfaces_subnet_name (False, str, None)
-    The vpc CRN this bare metal server is in
+    The name of the subnet of the bare metal server network interfaces

   network_interfaces_subnet (False, str, None)